anoma/nspec/docs/tutorial/engines/template/engine_environment.juvix.md

     Goal

-    : Besides documentation for each data item, we also require links to descriptions of data structures
+    : Besides documentation for each data item, the reader may follow links to
+    descriptions of data structures
-    (beyond the most basic one like trees, hash maps, etc.), unless they are defined in the Juvix standard library;
+    (beyond the most basic one like trees, hash maps, etc. and those defined in the Juvix standard library).
-    links to descriptions may be sufficient in many cases.

-    !!! quote "Pseudo-example (that's a little less pseudo and more example)"
+    !!! quote "Pseudo-example"

         We use [Fibonacci heaps](https://en.wikipedia.org/wiki/Fibonacci_heap)
         to keep track of tasks to be performed.
         Note that we use [Borsh](https://borsh.io/)
         for deserialisation of Fibonacci heaps.

+        ??? note "Auxiliary Juvix code"

+            ```juvix
+            someComplicatedFunction : Type -> Type := undef;
+            SomeAuxiliaryDataType : Type := undef;
+            ```

         ```juvix
         type FakeFibonacciHeap := mkFakeFibonacciHeap {